 The experience was just as profound and exciting the second time around.
 Everything happened very quickly (less than three hours from the first twinge until Freya was in my arms) and once again, I felt confident, in control and at ease throughout the birth.

-My experiences of childbirth made me passionate about supporting other parents and giving them the chance to have a similar experience.
+My experiences of childbirth have made me passionate about supporting other parents.
 I feel that this is my calling and I can’t think of a more wonderful way to make a living.

 I also know about the hospitals and pre- and post-natal resources in this area.
 I can help you to navigate the system and provide information about the local options for where to have your baby and how to access support once your baby has arrived.